upenn-embedded/final-project-s25-neuro/README.md

 *In a few sentences, describe your final project.*

+> Our final project is Neuro, a wearable headband embedded with EEG electrodes that monitor brain activity and detect abnormal patterns such as stress or early seizure indicators.
+The device integrates with Medibound to store, analyze, and visualize data in real time, allowing caregivers to monitor patient activity remotely and receive timely alerts.

 ### 2. Motivation

 *What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?*

+> We aim to address the lack of accessible and continuous neurological monitoring tools for individuals prone to cognitive stress or seizure activity.
+This project is particularly compelling because it empowers patients and caregivers with real-time insights into brain health—outside of hospital settings—promoting preventative care and faster response.
+The ultimate purpose is to create a non-invasive, low-friction monitoring system that prioritizes health equity and tech-enabled accessibility.

 ### 3. System Block Diagram

 *Show your high level design, as done in WS1 and WS2.
 What are the critical components in your system?
 How do they communicate (I2C?, interrupts, ADC, etc.)?
 What power regulation do you need?*

+> At a high level, Neuro is composed of EEG sensors (ADS1299), a microcontroller, and wireless BLE communication to the cloud.
+The EEG sensor interfaces with the microcontroller using SPI protocol.
+The captured data is processed and transmitted via Bluetooth for storage and visualization in Medibound.
+The system is powered by a rechargeable Li-ion battery with voltage regulation circuitry to ensure consistent power delivery.

+[insert block diagram]

 ### 4. Design Sketches

 *What will your project look like?
 Do you have any critical design features?
 Will you need any special manufacturing techniques to achieve your vision, like power tools, laser cutting, or 3D printing?*

 ### 5. Software Requirements Specification (SRS)